Apple issues $1 billion green bond after Trump's Paris climate exit

 Although green bonds comprise a small fraction of the overall bond market, demand has grown significantly as investors seek lower-carbon investments.

-In 2016, $81 billion of green bonds were issued, double the number from 2015, according to the Climate Bonds Initiative, an organization that promotes the use of green bonds.
+In 2016, $81 billion of green bonds were issued, double the number from 2015, according to the Climate Bonds Initiative, an organisation that promotes the use of green bonds.

 (Reporting By Valerie Volcovici; Editing by Marguerita Choy)